daxcee/sahat.github.com/_posts/2014-06-05-create-a-tv-show-tracker-using-angularjs-nodejs-and-mongodb.md

-**June 8, 2014 Update:** You can install global NPM modules (with the `-g` flag) from any command line path but if you are installing local NPM modules like in the *Step 2* above, you have to run `npm install` from anywhere within the project root directory or any of its subdirectories, just as long as you are somewhere within the project directory.
+**June 8, 2014 Update:** You can install global NPM modules (with the `-g` flag) from any command line path but if you are installing local NPM modules like in the *Step 2* above, you have to run `npm install` from anywhere within the project directory or any of its sub-directories, just as long as you are somewhere within the project directory.

 Passing the `--save-dev` flag will install and add packages to *devDependencies* in `package.json`.